Diane DiResta

 Diane DiResta is an American speech coach and speech pathologist.

 Career

-DiResta started her career as a speech therapist at the NYC Board of Education and later started a communications consultancy company.
+DiResta started her career as a speech therapist at the NYC Board of Education, and later started a communications consultancy company.
 DiResta has also served as the president of the National Speakers Association.

-She authored a book on public speaking, Knockout Presentations: How to Deliver Your Message With Power, Punch, and Pizzazz.
+DiResta has authored a book on public speaking, “Knockout Presentations: How to Deliver Your Message With Power, Punch, and Pizzazz.”